-Trailer Power Socket 1
+Trailer Power Socket (If equipped) 1

-This vehicle is equipped with 7-pin trailer power socket, located under the rear cargo rack.
+Depending on market configuration, the vehicle is equipped with 7-pin trailer power socket, located at the back of the vehicle.
 The socket wires are configured to this standard as shown in the image provided.
-An accessory trailer power converter is required for trailers that do not have a 7-pin connector.
+An accessory trailer power kit is required for vehicles that are not equipped with a 7-pin connector.
 Contact your dealer for more information.